AntonisSykoutris/Database-Management-Systems/README.md

   Tree Protocols
 ## Structured Query Language

-This project is using the following structured query language
+These exercises are using the following structured query language

 - Oracle SQL